Getting Started with Audio Recording + Editing

 So how do we reduce that noise?
 The best way is to change where you’re recording.
 If you’re in a big room with a lot of hard surfaces, the sound will reflect off those, and echo around the room.
 By moving to a smaller space with a lot of soft materials, you will dramatically reduce the noise.
 You could use things like foam sound panels to reduce this effect, but for a 0 cost option, you can climb into your closet, or toss a blanket or a duvet over your head.

 Another thing you might notice is that when you have a “p” sound, there will be an irritating pop sound that comes along with it.
 This is known as a “plosive”, and can be difficult to edit out in post if you don’t really know what you’re doing with audio production.
 You can reduce these by trying to make sure you aren’t speaking directly into the mic, but this can be difficult with the cardiod style without losing quality in other ways.
-The best way is to use a pop filter, which can either look like a screen you position in front of the mic like this.
+The best way is to use a pop filter, which can either look like a screen you position in front of the mic like in the first image, or attach to the mic like in the second image.